Quicky Cycles

 Class 4 Electric Bikes

-A relatively new addition, Class 4 e-bikes actually aren’t considered e-bikes — they’re motor vehicles, like a moped.
+Class 4 e-bikes are a relatively new addition.
+These e-bikes aren’t actually even considered e-bikes.
+They’re motor vehicles, like a moped.
 Class 4 e-bikes have nominal motor output above 750W and aren’t limited to any max speed.
-They may have any combination of throttle and PAS.
+They may have any combination of throttle and pedal assist sytem.

 • Pedal Assistance: Optional (may be throttle-only)